University Communications

 POLICY STATEMENT

 Authorization to speak on behalf of the University may only be given by the President or the Vice President for Communications.
-No faculty or staff member may make official statements on behalf of the University without consultation with, and express authorization from, the President or University Communications.
+No organizational unit, faculty, or staff member may make official position statements on behalf of the University without consultation with, and express authorization from, the President or University Communications.
+This includes posting of such statements on University-administered and branded website and social media platforms.

-University Communications will coordinate the University response with appropriate members of the University and UConn Health communities.
+University Communications will coordinate any University responses with appropriate members of the University and UConn Health communities, and should be consulted on any potential statements or responses being considered by an organizational unit.

 Any employee who has not been authorized by the President or University Communications to speak to the media in the context of his or her role as a University employee must direct inquiries from the media about the official University comment on all matters regarding the institution to the University spokesperson.